A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

-We also present the comparison study between the proposed methodology with state-of-the-art methods, including Google OR Tools and some available state-of-the-art methods, with the general attention model (AM), described as follows.
+We also present a detailed comparison study between the proposed methodology with state-of-the-art methods, including Google OR Tools and available state-of-the-art methods, using transform attention models, described as follows.

 \begin{enumerate} \item \textbf{Google OR-Tools}, a commonly used software for solving vehicle routing problems.
-For a Python version, we implement the algorithm to solve the E-CPDPTW, which suits our problem constraints with a limit of 3600 seconds.
+For a Python version, we implement the algorithm to solve the CE-CPDPTW, which models our problem constraints with a limit of 3600 seconds.

 \item \textbf{Gurobi Optimizer}, a mathematical optimization software for solving mixed-integer linear and quadratic optimization problems.
-We adopt it and modify it for E-CPDPTW and the upper limit of solution time as 3,600 seconds
+We adopt our mixed integer programming in the mathematical formulation for CE-CPDPTW, and solve the problem with the upper limit of solution time as 3,600 seconds.

-\item \textbf{Attention model (AM) } \cite{kool2018attention}, the original transformer structure utilizes both the encoder and decoder for vehicle routing.
-We manually use conventional multi-head attention for the encoder in our setting combined with the our masking scheme in the decoder, ensuring the output solutions and battery constraints for the depot attention layer are feasible.
+\item \textbf{Attention model (AM) } \cite{kool2018attention}, a multi-head attention transformer structure, utilizes both the encoder and decoder for vehicle routing.
+Instead of edge-enhanced graph attention, we manually use conventional multi-head attention and customize it for the encoder in our setting, combined with our masking scheme in the decoder, to compare the encoding power in the urban delivery application.

-\item \textbf{Heterogeneous AM } \cite{li2021heterogeneous}, heterogeneous attention model for the PDP, in which seven types of attention layers were designed to consider different roles played by nodes while considering the precedence constraint.
-Their architecture have been incorporated in the encoder augmented with our masking scheme likewise the previous method.
+\item \textbf{Heterogeneous AM(HetAM) } \cite{li2021heterogeneous}, a heterogeneous attention model for the pickup and delivery problem, in which overall seven types of attention layers were designed to consider different roles played by nodes while considering the precedence constraint.
+Their architecture has been incorporated in the encoder, augmented with our masking scheme, likewise the previous method.

 \end{enumerate}